angezid/css-to-xpath-converter/README.md

 * `selector` - the input css selector string
 * `options` - the optional object :
   * `axis` - the XPath start axis.
 See online [converter][converter] axes dropbox tooltips.
-  * `useClassName` - this option change the XPath generation of attribute selector '[class operation value]'.
+  * `standard` - this option change the XPath generation of a class attribute selector '[class operation value]'.
 See [Class attribute non-standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_non_standard) and [Class attribute standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_standard).
-Non-standard approach is more flexible because it is dealing with individual classes instead of a whole className.
+Non-standard implementation is more practical because it deals with individual classes instead of a whole `className` string.
   * `removeXPathSpaces` - strips unnecessary space characters from the XPath (they are added for readability).
   * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
   * `debug` - log the converter errors to the console (the converter catches its errors internally).